 When the lattice is toggled to an open geometry, the -particle_start, -static or -zero options can be used to set the starting orbit.
 In all cases, the starting orbit is set equal to the setting of particle_start where particle_start can be set in the lattice file and/or using Tao's set particle_start or change particle_start commands.

-With the -static option, particle_start is set to the same orbit as currently exists for the closed orbit.
-With the -zero option, the particle_start orbit is set to zero.
-With the -particle_start option, the particle_start orbit is not modified.
-The default is -static except if the closed lattice is unstable (and there is no well defined orbit) in which case -particle_start is the default.
+With the -static option (the default), particle_start is set to the same orbit as currently exists for the closed orbit.
+The exception is if no closed orbit is found.
+In this case, particle_start is not modified (same as with the particle_start option).